Shonan Junai Gumi: Oni-Baku and friends

 Makoto is a steadfast member of the Oni-Baku, known more for his loyalty than his combat ability.
 Though less skilled in fights than his peers, he consistently supports his friends, even after being manipulated into briefly betraying them during the clash between the Kamakura and Shonan gangs.
 Previously bullied by Saejima and Kamata before their reformation, he later proves his courage by standing by the group.
-Popular with women, he eventually forms a lasting relationship with a girl named Mami.
+He is popular with women and eventually forms a lasting relationship with a girl named Mami.